Describing Functions and Phase Response Curves of Excitable Systems: Event describing functions

-This section analyzes the event describing function as a tool to characterize the input-output behavior of the fundamental excitable node within the discrete-event modeling framework.
+This section analyzes the eDF as a tool to characterize the input-output behavior of the fundamental excitable node within the discrete-event modeling framework.
 The steady-state relative phase shift \(\varphi(T)\) between the event signals is obtained through numerical integration, from which the eDF is constructed by simulating across a range of input signal periods.\\

-Figure~\ref{fig:df:examples} presents two examples of eDF simulations for an inhibitory node with period \(T=25\) and an excitatory node with \(T=15\) at steady state.
-The plots display input events (red vertical arrows), synaptic current (blue), output voltage (black), and output events (black vertical lines).
+Figure~\ref{fig:df:examples} presents two examples of eDF simulations for an inhibitory node (using a HH neuron) with period \(T=25\) and an excitatory node with \(T=15\) at steady state.
+The plots display input events (red vertical arrows), synaptic current (blue), output voltage (black), and output events (green vertical lines).
 Notably, the rebound spike onset is significantly larger, as it occurs only \textit{after} inhibition is released.

-Figure~\ref{fig:df:edf} compares the eDF curves of a Hodgkin-Huxley neuron receiving inhibitory or excitatory synaptic input.
-The upper panel shows absolute event onset times over a range of input periods.
-As expected, both remain constant above a certain `resting period' \(T_r\), corresponding to the total activity time (event onset plus refractory period).
-For \(T > T_r\), the neuron fully recovers before the next input arrives.\\
+Figure~\ref{fig:df:edf} shows the (absolute) onset delay curves ($\Delta (T)$) for the inhibitory and excitatory configuration.
+The upper panel displays the event onset times over a range of input periods.
+As expected, both remain constant (\(\Delta T(\infty)\)) above a certain `resting period' \(T_r\), corresponding to the total time of activity (event onset plus refractory period).

-The empty region left of the minimum input period \(T_{\min}\) indicates an absence of 1:1 phase-locking, with distinct implications for the two scenarios: the excitatory node may show other phase-locked modes (e.g., N:M locking) or exhibit \textit{phase slips} where synchrony is interrupted.
+The empty region to the left of the minimum period \(T_{\min}\) indicates an absence of 1:1 phase-locking, with distinct implications for the two scenarios: the excitatory node may show other phase-locked modes (e.g., N:M locking) or exhibit \textit{phase slips} where synchrony is interrupted.
 Inhibitory nodes do not support higher-order locking but do show phase slips and, at high input frequencies, enter sustained inhibition, preventing output events.
-However, we focus solely on the simplest 1:1 phase-locked mode.

 Between the minimum input period and the resting period \(T_{\min} < T < T_r\), deviations from the resting onset \(\Delta T(\infty)\) arise due to nonlinear effects like after-hyperpolarization and after-depolarization.
 These effects vary with neuron model and parameter choices and represent periods when the prior event's influence persists into the next input.